The Library provides a wide range of resources and information to raise awareness of plagiarism in different groups of staff and students.

 The College’s policy on, and procedures for, the investigation of allegations of research misconduct:

 This policy is intended to satisfy the requirements of those who fund research at Imperial College that the College has proper mechanisms in place for the management of complaints of research fraud or misconduct.
-It is recognised that instances of misconduct are rare, and the procedures set out in this policy will consequently be implemented only in exceptional circumstances.

 The college has adopted the definitions of research misconduct set out in the UK Research Integrity Office model procedures.
 The following definitions give indicative descriptions of the types of activity covered by this Regulation.
 These descriptions are neither exclusive nor exhaustive.
 Interpretation of the terms will involve judgements, which should be guided by previous experience and decisions made on matters of misconduct in research.